List of historic places in Christchurch: Heritage restoration

 Three listed heritage statues fell off their plinths; Scott Statue, Godley Statue (restored in 2016) and Rolleston Statue (restored in 2016), with the latter receiving significant damage (the head broke off).

-Category I heritage listings that have received significant damage, but where the owners have declared that they will be repaired, include the Christchurch Arts Centre and the Excelsior Hotel.
-The future of a number of heritage buildings is as yet undecided.
+Category I heritage listings that have received significant damage, but where the owners have declared that they will be repaired, include the Christchurch Arts Centre The future of a number of heritage buildings is as yet undecided.
 In 2013, the Registry Building of the Arts Centre reopened after a complete renovation and strengthening.
 In 2014, the Isaac Theatre Royal reopened after a $40m restoration.
 During 2016, the Mona Vale homestead was reopened.
 In 2017 the Edmonds Band Rotunda and Sign of the Kiwi reopened.
 The Sign of the Takahe reopened in 2019.
 It is expected that the gatehouse of Mona Vale, Old Stone House, the former Trinity Church, and Shand's Emporium will reopen.